AdaCore/gpr/doc/gpr_user_guide/source/introduction.rst

 GPRls to inspect sources, and more.
 You describe the project once; the tools share that description.

-GPR is **hierarchical**: complex systems are modelled as a graph of project files, each responsible for one component.
+GPR is **hierarchical**: complex systems are modeled as a graph of project files, each responsible for one component.
 Dependencies are expressed as ``with`` clauses - the same concept as Ada's context clauses.
 A build of the root project automatically builds everything it depends on.